 Now before we begin, it is essential to understand the fundamentals of both scrum and waterfall, to find about the effectiveness as well as challenges of both scrum and waterfall.
 Let’s analyze how each methodology affects the various aspects of mobile application development.

-It’s a prominent framework and control process helpful in reducing the project complexity and enhances focus on developing products that attain the precise needs of businesses.
+It’s a prominent framework and control process helps in reducing the project complexity and enhances focus on developing products that attain the precise needs of businesses.
 This simple and efficient framework is useful for successful team collaboration as it comes to working on complex projects.

 Here in this framework, iterations of fixed length known as sprints that take one or two weeks by the team to deliver software module on a regular interval and parted features require approaching using an agile methodology.
 It follows a set of tasks, meetings along with responsibilities that can’t be amended.